Bulimia & Anemia

 What Is Anemia?

-One of the blood’s primary purposes in the body is to carry oxygen from the lungs to everywhere else.
-In order to do this, the body needs a type of protein called hemoglobin.
+One of the blood’s primary purposes is to carry oxygen from the lungs to everywhere else in the body.
+To do this, the blood requires a type of protein called hemoglobin.

 Building this protein is a very iron-intensive process, so a lack of the mineral can lead to less hemoglobin in the blood.
-When levels are low enough that the blood can no longer successfully carry oxygen supplies, it’s called anemia.
+Anemia occurs when levels are low enough that even healthy red blood cells can no longer successfully transport oxygen.

-A lack of iron can also lead to low red blood cell counts, which has also been noted in many people who struggle with bulimia nervosa.
-[2]
+A lack of iron can also lead to low red blood cell counts, which has also been noted in many people who struggle with bulimia nervosa.2 That’s one reason why bulimia and anemia can be so dangerous when occurring at the same time.

 Signs of Anemia